Kimchi

 There are hundreds of different types of kimchi made with different vegetables as the main ingredients.
-Traditionally, winter kimchi, called kimjang, was stored in large earthenware fermentation vessels, called onggi, in the ground to prevent freezing during the winter months and to keep it cool enough to slow down the fermentation process during summer months.
+Examples of variants include baechu-kimchi, kkakdugi, chonggak-kimchi, and oi-sobagi.
+Traditionally, winter kimchi, called gimjang, was stored in large earthenware fermentation vessels, called onggi, in the ground to prevent freezing during the winter months and to keep it cool enough to slow down the fermentation process during summer months.
+The process of making kimchi was called gimjang and was a way for the whole village to participate.
 The vessels are also kept outdoors in special terraces called jangdokdae.
-In contemporary times, household kimchi refrigerators are more commonly used.
+Recently, household kimchi refrigerators are more commonly used.

 Etymology

 Ji

 The term ji (지), which has its origins in archaic Korean dihi (디히), has been used to refer to kimchi since ancient times.
 The sound change can be roughly described as: